-The PACFaH project program areas are identified as issue based campaigns around government’s poor funding in four major areas implemented through the project partners.
+The PACFaH@Scale project program areas are identified as issue based campaigns around government’s poor funding in four major areas implemented through the project partners.

 According to WHO, vaccination has greatly reduced the burden of infectious diseases and immunization can save a child’s life and protect the quality of their livelihood.
 With adequate interventions for immunization in Nigeria, time and money expended on treating/managing vaccine preventable diseases can be avoided.